 A. Initial Reviews.
-For CSPs established after January 12, 2007, the initial review must commence no later than 5 years after the program was established.
-For CSPs established prior to January 12, 2007, the requirement to initiate the first review within 5 years after establishment does not apply.
+For CSPs established after January 12, 2007, the initial review should be initiated no later than 5 years after the program was implemented (MSA sec.
+303A(c)(1)(G)).
+For CSPs established prior to January 12, 2007, the requirement to initiate the first review 5 years after implementation does not apply.
 As such, the first review of these CSPs should be initiated no later than 7 years after the CS Policy went into effect (i.e., no later than the end of calendar year 2017), consistent with MSA's requirement for subsequent reviews.

 The MSA does not preclude an earlier review.
 However, to comply with the MSA requirement or CS Policy, the first formal review should not occur earlier than year 5.
-In determining when to commence the initial review, the Councils and NMFS should be mindful that it takes time for program participants and related entities (e.g., dealers/first receivers, processors, bait/tackle shops, etc.) to adjust to a new program.
+The Councils and NMFS should also follow any timelines for additional program reviews specified by the fishery management plan amendment creating the CSP.
+The Councils and NMFS should be mindful that it takes time for program participants and related entities (e.g., dealers/first receivers, processors, bait/tackle shops, etc.) to adjust to a new program.
 In turn, there will be a lag between when those behavioral adjustments occur and when they can be discerned, analyzed, and understood.
-The Councils and NMFS should also follow any timelines for additional program reviews specified by the fishery management plan amendment (Amendment) creating the CSP.

 B. Subsequent Reviews.
-According to Section 303A(c)(1)(G) of the MSA, all subsequent reviews should coincide with scheduled Council review of the relevant fishery management plan (FMP), but no less frequently than once every 7 years.12 Thus, for CSPs established after January 12, 2007, the second review should be initiated before the end of the program's 12th year, regardless of when the initial review was actually completed.
+According to Section 303A(c)(1)(G) of the MSA, all subsequent reviews should coincide with scheduled Council review of the relevant fishery management plan (FMP), but no less frequently than once every 7 years.
+Thus, for CSPs established after January 12, 2007, the second review should be initiated before the end of the program's 12th year, regardless of when the initial review was actually completed.
 How and when Councils review their FMPs, or parts thereof, varies by Council.
 The Councils and NMFS should follow any timelines for additional program reviews specified by the Amendment creating the CSP and should not conduct reviews more frequently than every 3 years for the purpose of complying with the MSA requirement or CS Policy.